redislabs-training/keybase/README.md

 ### 2. The Redis database

-RediSearch 2.4 introduces the [Vector Similarity Search](https://redis.io/docs/stack/search/reference/vectors/) feature, which supports indexing and searching unstructured data (images, audio, videos, text etc.).
+**RediSearch** 2.4 introduces the [Vector Similarity Search](https://redis.io/docs/stack/search/reference/vectors/) feature, which supports indexing and searching unstructured data (images, audio, videos, text etc.).
 Review the [release notes](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3).
 Keybase takes advantage of this feature to index the documents and propose recommendations, in addition to the classical RediSearch features to perform full-text searches.
-You can test against a Docker Hub image, such as:
+Analytics are managed using the **RedisTimeSeries** module, for data collection, aggregation and analysis.
+You can setup a Redis Stack Docker image, which includes these modules, as follows:

 ```
-docker run -p 6379:6379 redislabs/redisearch:2.4.3
+docker run -p 6379:6379 redis/redis-stack
 ```

+> **Redis Stack Server** combines open source Redis with RediSearch, RedisJSON, RedisGraph, RedisTimeSeries, and RedisBloom.
+Redis Stack also includes RedisInsight, a visualization tool for understanding and optimizing Redis data.

 1. Configure the Redis database credentials in the `config.py` file.
 2. Create the index (documents are stored in Hashes).